Aosta Chestnut: Characteristics

-The Valdostana Castana ranges in colour from chestnut-brown to black.
+The Aosta Chestnut ranges in colour from chestnut-brown to black.
 The hooves and mucosa are slate-coloured or black.
 It is robust and hardy, and well able to exploit high mountain pasture.
-Its principal characteristic is its ability in the Bataille de Reines, the annual cow-fighting contests held in the Valle d'Aosta region.
+Its principal characteristic is its ability in the Bataille de Reines, the annual cow-fighting contests held in the Aosta Valley.
 Partly due to its combative nature, it is not suited to intensive farming; management is transhumant: the cattle are stabled only in winter, and spend the summer months on the mountain pastures of the Alps.

 Use

-While the Valdostana Castana is raised both for meat and for milk, its principal characteristic is its ability in the Bataille de Reines, the annual cow-fighting contests held in the region.
+While the Aosta Chestnut is raised both for meat and for milk, its principal characteristic is its ability in the Bataille de Reines.
 Despite recent selection for improved dairy performance, milk yields remain low.
 The average is 2765 kg per lactation; the milk has 3.4% fat and 3.3% protein.

 Informal cow-fighting contests have been documented for more than 150 years.
-In the Valle d'Aosta, formal management of fights dates from 1958, when the Comité Regional des Batailles de Reines was formed.
+In the Aosta Valley, formal management of fights dates from 1958, when the Comité Regional des Batailles de Reines was formed.
 The contests have become an important socio-cultural event.
-Some twenty contests are held between March and October each year, culminating in a final battle and the crowning of the Reine or "queen".
+Some twenty contests are held between March and October each year, culminating in a final battle and the crowning of the Reine (="queen").
 Success may significantly increase the market value of cows.